Hepatitis C Resources

 Our case managers assess the current treatment status.
 They will help resolve any issues or barriers to receiving treatment.

-Does HAP Empowered have any initiatives to routine testing?
+Does HAP Empowered have any initiatives to routinize testing?

 Yes.
 We have the following initiatives:

-- Our Care Management team is developing an outreach plan for:
+- Our Care Management team has developed an outreach plan for:

 - Members needing HCV screening